schoolsbycounty

 Frequently Asked Questions

-Yakutat City and Borough has a school score of 52/100, which is considered average.
-This score is calculated from graduation rates, per-pupil spending, and educational attainment data from NCES and the U.S. Census Bureau.
+Yakutat City and Borough has a school score of 52/100, which is a midrange measured signal in this county-level index.
+This score is calculated from available NCES graduation-rate and school-finance data, with school-level records shown separately below.

 What is the graduation rate in Yakutat City and Borough?